 - The exterior and the area lit by the window will have a bluish cast (cold tones)

-- The person’s face will have a very bluish lighting
+- The person’s face will have very bluish lighting.

 If we choose a temperature of 5700K in the chamber:

-- The person’s face will have a slightly bluish lighting in the part facing the screen and slightly warm in the areas where the incandescent bulb dominates.
+- The person’s face will have slightly bluish lighting in part facing the screen and somewhat warm in the areas where the incandescent bulb dominates.

 If we choose a temperature of 6500K in the chamber:

-- The part of the face facing the screen will appear in true color, while the areas of the head illuminated by the bulb will have an orange cast
+- The face facing the screen will appear in actual color, while the areas of the head illuminated by the bulb will have an orange cast.

 The same happens if we make these adjustments a posteriori in editing.